cdli-gh/cdli-gh.github.io/_pages/guide_annotation_workshop.md

 ## Principles

+What are linguistic annotations?
+What are epossible types of linguistic annotations?

+How does one parse Sumerian in class?
+Familiarity with ORAXC lemmatizaton?

+<!-- talk about that more during talk -->
 The MTAAC manual annotation pipeline has been designed to satisfy two criteria:
-<!-- talk about that more during talk -->

 1) facilitate machine ingestion of the texts